News

 Assessment Criteria of the OET Writing Module

-The Occupational English Test (OET) Writing module is evaluated based on six key assessment criteria.
-These criteria are designed to assess the candidate's ability to write effectively in a healthcare context, ensuring that the communication is clear, concise, and appropriate for the intended audience.
+The Occupational English Test (OET) Writing module is evaluated using six key assessment criteria.
+These criteria assess the candidate's ability to write effectively in a healthcare context, ensuring the communication is clear, concise, and appropriate for the intended audience.

 Here is a detailed explanation of each criterion: